pandera-dev/pandera-blog/_posts/2020-12-26-statistical-typing.md

 <a href="https://hypothesis.readthedocs.io/en/latest/numpy.html#pandas">pandas-supported hypothesis strategies</a>.
-Currently, one limitation that you can see from the <code>ProcessedData</code> example above is that the generated data doesn't quite capture the joint distribution between the <code>property_type_*</code> dummy variables, as the third row contains <code>1</code>s for all of the property types.
+Currently, one limitation that you can see from the <code>ProcessedData</code> example above is that the generated data doesn't quite capture the joint distribution between the <code>property_type_*</code> dummy variables, as the second row contains <code>1</code>s for all of the property types.
 Depending on what exactly it is you're trying to test, this may or may not matter.
 Ultimately, it's still up to you to determine what to test and how.</p>